GoogleChrome/web.dev/content/fast/reduce-network-payloads-using-text-compression/codelab-text-compression.md

 ## Conclusion

-In this codelab, the process of minifying and compressing source code was covered.
+This codelab covered the process of minifying and compressing source code.
 Both these techniques are becoming a default in many of the tools available today, so it's important to find out whether your toolchain already supports them or if you should begin applying both processes yourself.